metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

  * Finally the client receives the result.
  *
  * The result has a shape defined by the backend ...
- * ... which can be either too few or too many.
+ * ... which can be either too few or too many ...
+ * ... for the client's need.
  *
  * In REST the client is tightly coupled to the backend.
  */